Pharmacy Practice does not charge and will never charge any publication fee or article processing charge (APC) to its authors.

 - TITLE PAGE: Title page contains all required information, including: title, conflict of interest statement, funding information, and corresponding author contact details.

-Authors’ information includes name, degree, current position, institution, and e-mail.
+Authors’ information includes name, degree, current position, institution, ORCID ID, and e-mail.
 All the authors roles must be declared using the Contributor Roles Taxonomy (CRediT)

 - ABSTRACT: Abstract is ALWAYS structured with the following subheadings: Objective, Methods, Results, and Conclusion.